Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Acknowledgements

 \section{Acknowledgements}

-The authors thank Bert Vandenbroucke for technical help in realising this project.
-The authors gratefully acknowledge funding from the Netherlands Organization for Scientific Research (NWO) through Vici grant number 639.043.409.
+The authors thank Bert Vandenbroucke for technical help in realising this project, and Mike Shull for helpful comments.
+We are also grateful to the anonymous referee for their helpful comments.
+The authors gratefully acknowledge funding from the Netherlands Organization for Scientific Research (NWO) through Vici grant number 639.043.409 and research programme Athena 184.034.002 from the Dutch Research Council (NWO).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 The research in this paper made use of the SWIFT open-source simulation code (http://www.swiftsim.com, \citep[][]{schaller_swift_2018}) version 0.9.0.
 This paper made use of the following \textsc{python} packages: \textsc{swiftsimio} \citep[][]{borrow_swiftsimio_2020}, \textsc{numpy} \citep[][]{harris_array_2020}, \textsc{yt} \citep[][]{turk_yt_2011}, and \textsc{matplotlib} \citep[][]{hunter_matplotlib_2007}.